 Nah, instead I’m going to go with a game from his 2011 adventures in China.
 An adventure that included everything from game-winners, a “season-ending” knee injury, family vs fans fights, unexcused shopping and one Wilt-worthy performance: 52 points, 22 rebounds, 11 3-pointers & 7 steals

-After this GOAT like performance some people were calling Smith “The MJ of China.”
-What made this label so fitting was Smith was was wearing #23 in honor of Michael Jordan.
+After this GOAT-like performance, some people were calling Smith “The MJ of China.”
+What made this label so fitting was Smith was wearing #23 in honor of Michael Jordan.
 Possession?

 Smith would hang up the #23 and return to reality (the Knicks) later that year and that’s when many of those pre-mentioned great moments and games happened.

 But on this day, his birthday, I’m forgetting about what he’s done in the NBA and celebrating the day(s) he was China’s MJ.